Brian Jennett,

 Yun currently splits his time between Taipei and Singapore.

-Our team ties together the various disparate, if related and complementary fields dealing with the built environment.
+Our team ties together the various disparate, if related and complementary fields dealing with the built environment:

 Architecture is a creative and technical field which generally deals with the design of buildings and spaces on individual sites.
 It also focuses on how users experience and use interior spaces.
 Combining functional considerations with those that are aesthetic, cultural, economic, environmental, structural, and health/safety-related, it is a complex balancing act.